 Among violent tragedies in America, few are as horrible as shootings that kill and injure students at our nation’s institutions of learning.
 In a civilized society it’s simply intolerable that so many parents send a child to school in the morning, off to college, or to a vocational school only to learn that that their beloved child was killed , injured, or was witness to a mindless act of violence utilizing a firearm.
-Another intolerable aspect about shootings at our schools is the debate over the emotionally charged term “school shooting” and the disgraceful research efforts by most activist groups, most in academia, and the government.
-There is only one thing in this world that we all can control, and that is our effort!
-All three should be ashamed of their efforts!
 Kids are dying and so many lives have been affected and forever changed!
-The truth is that activist groups do NOT want to put the effort in to construct a credible database because it is very time-consuming, difficult and frustrating to do it the right way because it would destroy their narratives.
+The truth is that anti-gun activist groups do NOT want to put the effort in to construct a credible database because it is very time-consuming, difficult and frustrating to do it the right way.
+Constructing a credible database would also destroy the narratives of gun control advocates, as this database definitely does.